explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 ## Notes on Black

-- Choose a specific Black version and be consistent with it.
+- _Choose a specific Black version and be consistent with it._
   The formatting can change between versions, so what's considered "formatted" in one version may not be in another.
 Note as of 2022 Black has a
   [Stability Policy](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)
-  which states _the formatting won't change in a calendar year._ This is why I use "black<23" above -- we take all updates from this year but not next.
+  which states the formatting won't change in a calendar year.
+This is why I use "black<23" above -- we take all updates from this year but not next.
-- If you have an existing project with unformatted code, format the entire codebase all at once. _Don't do it gradually._
+- If you have an existing project with unformatted code, _format the entire codebase all at once_.
+Don't do it gradually.

 See also: [How to use Black, Pylint and Mypy in Pre-commit?](/python/pre-commit)